Madison metropolitan area

 The Madison metropolitan area, also known as Greater Madison, is the metropolitan area surrounding the city of Madison, Wisconsin.
 The Madison, WI Metropolitan Statistical Area (MSA), as defined by the Office of Management and Budget, consists of Columbia, Dane, Green, and Iowa counties in south-central Wisconsin.
-As of the 2020 census, the MSA had a population of 680,796, making it the 84th-largest in the United States.
+As of the 2020 census, the MSA had a population of 680,804, making it the 84th-largest in the United States.

-The Madison–Janesville–Beloit, WI Combined Statistical Area (CSA) consists of the four counties in the Madison MSA as well as Rock County (Janesville–Beloit metropolitan area) and Sauk County (Baraboo micropolitan area).
+The Madison–Janesville–Beloit, WI Combined Statistical Area (CSA) consists of the four counties in the Madison MSA, as well as Rock County (Janesville–Beloit MSA) and Sauk County (Baraboo µSA).
 The CSA population as of the 2020 census was 910,246, making it the 64th-largest in the United States.

 Definitions

+Metropolitan Statistical Area

+The Madison, WI Metropolitan Statistical Area (MSA) is made up of four counties.